blessingekwere/Adventure-Works-Customer-Spending-Pattern/README.md

 Thank you so much for reading and going through this project

-Your comments and recommendations will be highly appreciated 💖:
+Your feedback and recommendations will be highly appreciated 💖: